MarkRacsko/dpc-neuron/Plan.md

     2. Iterate through the list:
         1. Read in file, both the F340 and F380 sheets
         2. Parse filename to determine experimental condition
-        3. Convert to numpy, transpose, and separete the data into Time, Background, Cells (**Both sheets**)
+        3. Separete the data into Time, Background, Cells (**Both sheets**)
+        4. Save cell type information (ie column names) before conversion to numpy
+        5. Convert to numpy and transpose because I prefer rows = cells
-        4. Substract background (this column will be named "Background" in all files)
+        6. Substract background (this column will be named "Background" in all files)
-        5. Split data into neuron-like cells and DPC-like cells
-        6. For each column (=cell):
+        7. For each column (=cell):
             1. Correct photobleaching (F340 and F380 separately)
             2. Calculate ratio
             3. Smooth (mean 5)
             4. Determine which agonists it responds to, relative amplitude of the response

-        7. Update report appropriately
+        8. Update report appropriately
     3. Write out report and update tabulated report if -t is in play.
 5. Write the tabulated summary